kakatcy/pro-mern-book/README.md

 2. MongoDB Aggregate
      - randomly added 100 issues into database, and tested mongodb commands that will help build the Report page.
 3. Report page
-     - implemented the report page which shows issues counts.
+     - implemented issues counts API and used it for the report page.
+4. Pagination
+     - created an API to calculate issue's page and used the React-Bootstrap to add a pagination part according to the API.